ryancraigdavis/3316_flask_api/README.md

 To install - you must have poetry: https://github.com/python-poetry/poetry<br>
 You need a poetry shell setup (`poetry shell`) then run `poetry install`

+This is a very easy to understand Flask example
 This is a great example, pay attention to it